 But before starting, let´s first get it clear that Clear Voice Surveys is a legit site and not one of the scam sites.
 And the options the site offers might fit you better than me and therefore be worth joining for you.

-This is my experience and opinion, and I hope by giving detailed insight into my experience with the site, you will easily be able to see whether it is a site that seems like a good option for you or not.
+This is my experience and opinion based on the hundreds of survey sites I have tested, and I hope by giving detailed insights into my experience with the site, you will easily be able to see whether it is a site that seems like a good option for you or not.

 What is Clear Voice Surveys and what does the site offer?

 Clear Voice Surveys is a paid survey site that has existed since 2006, so it has been around for a while.

 Even though the name reveals that it is mostly a paid survey site, it also offers other ways to earn.

 I have already revealed that the options are not that great, in my opinion.
 But before getting to the main reasons for this, let’s first go over the details about what the site has to offer, so you will be able to see how that fits you and judge for yourself.

 I have created a video that gives you an inside look so you can see exactly how it look inside Clear Voice Surveys.
 You can also read all the details below the video: